Dillon Gabriel: Professional career

-Cleveland Browns

-Gabriel was selected 94th overall in the third round of the 2025 NFL draft by the Cleveland Browns.
+Gabriel was selected 94th overall by the Cleveland Browns in the third round of the 2025 NFL draft.
 The Browns acquired this pick through a trade that involved sending wide receiver Amari Cooper and a 2025 sixth-round pick, originally belonging to the Detroit Lions, to the Buffalo Bills.
 In return, the Browns received a 2025 third-round pick and a 2026 seventh-round pick.

 On August 26, 2025, the Browns announced that Gabriel would serve as the backup quarterback to Joe Flacco.
 Gabriel made his National Football League (NFL) debut on September 14, during Week 2 against the Baltimore Ravens.
 He entered the game late in the fourth quarter, replacing Flacco while the Browns were trailing 41–10.
 Gabriel completed all three of his pass attempts for a total of 19 yards.
 He recorded his first career touchdown on an eight-yard pass to Dylan Sampson with 1:50 remaining in the game.
 The Browns ultimately lost the game 41–17 to the Ravens.

-On October 1, 2025, Gabriel was announced as the starting quarterback for the Browns ahead of Week 5, replacing Joe Flacco.
-He made his first career start on October 5, in a game against the Minnesota Vikings held in London.
+On October 1, 2025, Gabriel was announced as the starting quarterback for the Browns ahead of Week 5, replacing Flacco.
+He made his first career start on October 5, in a game against the Minnesota Vikings held in London, England.
 This made him the first quarterback to have his initial NFL start outside the United States.
 The Browns lost the game 21–17.
 Gabriel completed 19 of 33 passes for 190 yards and two touchdowns.
 He was sacked twice for a loss of eight yards and did not throw any interceptions.
 His performance earned him a nomination for NFL Rookie of the Week honors for Week 5.

 On November 16, 2025, Gabriel sustained a concussion during the Week 11 game against the Baltimore Ravens.
 He experienced concussion symptoms during halftime and sought evaluation from the trainers.
 In accordance with the NFL concussion protocol, Gabriel was assessed and ruled out for the remainder of the game.
 This allowed backup quarterback Shedeur Sanders to make his regular season debut in the second half.
 In the first half, Gabriel completed 7 of 10 passes for 68 yards, with no touchdowns, and was sacked once for a loss of seven yards.
-The Browns ultimately lost the game 23–16 to the Ravens.
+Despite leading 16–10 at halftime, the Browns ultimately lost the game 23–16 to the Ravens.

+On August 30, 2026, Gabriel was placed on injured reserve with a back injury.